Help Center> CodeArts Req> Getting Started> Getting Started with a Scrum Project> Project Managers: Creating and Configuring Projects

 Inviting Members

 After a project is created, a project manager needs to add members to the project.
-A project manager can directly add members, or share the QR code or project link to invite members.
+A project manager can directly add members, or share the project link to invite members.

 • When the project manager directly adds a member to a project, the member does not need to accept the invitation.

-• When a project manager invites a member by sharing a QR code or project link, the member needs to accept the invitation.
+• When a project manager invites a member by sharing a project link, the member needs to accept the invitation.

 • Directly adding members

-1. On the project details page, choose Settings > General Settings > Members.
+1. On the project details page, choose Settings > General > Service Permissions > Member > Member View.

 3. Many methods are provided for adding members.
-In this example, Users from My Enterprise is selected.
+In this example, the option, Import Users from Enterprise is selected.

 • Users from My Enterprise refer to IAM users created by the tenant administrator on the IAM console, that is, users of the current enterprise.

 • To add a new user (IAM user) to this list, click Create User and create one on the IAM console.
-For details, see Managing Members.
+For details about other operations, see Member.

 • After the project manager directly adds members, the selected members will be added to the project member list.